dottjt/plastic/chapters/08-birthday.md

 ### Character Forgives Milo

 "It's okay, I'll just be a second."
 I close the apartment door.
 We both stand outside.
 She leans in for a kiss.
 I accept it.
 We hold each other intensely.
-It was exactly what I always wanted, and yet it felt gross.
-Inhumane.
-Incestuous, almost.
-It's like I wanted her closer and closer to me, and yet no matter how close she ever was.
-It felt as if she were a million miles away inside my head, like staring at photograph from the past.
-We continued to look each other in the eyes, mesmerised by each other's presence.
-And although it was difficult to forget, I was more than happy to let go and feel again.
-I was dying for her fix.
+I feel gross, yet wanted.
+Incestuous, even.
+Stranded by her touch.
+And yet I felt consumed by her presence.
+The bugs in her eyes.
+The way her hair brushed against my face, and refused to dettach from my pores.
+I wanted her closer and closer to my heart and yet no matter how close she ever was, it felt as if she were a million miles away.
+Kept from my emotions which so desperately wanted her approval.
+We continued to look each other in the eyes, mesmerised by the vulnerability which made itself present in each other's presence.
+I wanted her more than I wanted myself, and I was dying for any kind of fix.
+The feeling of her skin overwhelms me with the splendor of a anasthetic caress.
+I felt me.
+Disheveled and desire.

 ### Character Invites Milo Inside

 "Would you like to come inside?"
-She pauses with a look of approval, happy to know that she didn't have to walk home alone.
-Ideally we'd just head back to the couch and cuddle until the universe had disintegrated into a unequivocal mesh of sex and puppy love, but that clearly wasn't going to happen today.
-Not to mention, our original plan of heading out for dinner tonight, solely to celebrate my friend's drinking habit.
+She pauses with a look of approval.
+Happy to know that she didn't have to walk home alone, ready to slit her wrists as was evident via the see-through mesh.
+Laying by the wayside in a pool of her own blood; ready to take a cumshot from the next door neighbour's dead cat.
+I wanted to fuck her bad.
+Ideally we'd just head back to the couch and cuddle until the universe had disintegrated into a unequivocal mesh of sex and puppy love, but that clearly wasn't going to happen.
 I lead her into the living room.

 ## Scene 2 END